-And guess which herb has lead the pack?
-You guessed it, echinacea!
 Once known as an alternative way to prevent the common cold, now echinacea is quickly becoming known for multiple uses and benefits — from helping combat cancer to alleviating pain.

 What Is Echinacea?

-It’s become a popular plant to grow.
+It’s become a popular plant to grow in North America, however.
 Also called Echinacea purpurea, commonly known as the pale purple coneflower, the echinacea plant is a favorite of gardeners and butterfly enthusiasts.
 An attractive flower that resemble daisies with mounded heads and rose, pink or purple petals, it grows on strong stems far above the foliage.

-Many of Echinacea’s chemical constituents are, in fact, powerful immune system stimulators and can provide a significant therapeutic value, which is why the plant is often used for treating the common cold.
-A few echinacea constituents that you’re probably familiar with are essential oils, flavonoids, inulin, polysaccharides and vitamin C. (3)
+Many of echinacea’s chemical constituents are, in fact, powerful immunity stimulators and can provide a significant therapeutic value, which is why the plant is often used for treating the common cold.
+A few echinacea constituents that you’re probably familiar with are essential oils, flavonoids, inulin, polysaccharides and vitamin C.

 On top of reports of the plant’s highly nutritious extracts, we’ve learned that the portion of the plant that grows above ground is the most effective.
-Interestingly, in Germany, dietary herbs are regulated by the government, and above ground parts of the Echinacea purpurea species are actually approved as natural remedies for urinary tract infections, upper respiratory tract infections, colds and slow-healing wounds.
-(4)
+Interestingly, in Germany, dietary herbs are regulated by the government, and above ground parts of the Echinacea purpurea species are actually approved as natural remedies for preventing and treating urinary tract infections, upper respiratory tract infections, colds and slow-healing wounds.

 What are the benefits of taking echinacea?
 Although there seems to be an infinite number of echinacea benefits, these nine stand out.

 Fascinating research about echinacea benefits regarding brain cancer has been published by the National Institutes of Health (NIH).
-Stating that, the “medicinal value of phytochemicals contained in Echinacea is clearly evident and indicates that these agents, as well as phytochemicals not yet discovered in other herbs, may be valuable tools to combat tumors.”
-(5)
+Researchers state that the “medicinal value of phytochemicals contained in Echinacea is clearly evident and indicates that these agents, as well as phytochemicals not yet discovered in other herbs, may be valuable tools to combat tumors.”

-The use of echinacea as another natural cancer treatment is now being recommended, literally, “alongside — or indeed in place of — conventional therapy.”
+The use of echinacea as another alternative cancer treatment is now being recommended, literally, “alongside — or indeed in place of — conventional therapy,” according to researchers.

-How does Echinacea help with colds?
-Published in the journal Lancet Infectious Diseases, the University of Connecticut performed a meta-analysis study that evaluated 14 studies and determined that:
+How does echinacea help with treating the common cold?
+Published in the journal Lancet Infectious Diseases, the University of Connecticut performed a meta-analysis study that evaluated the effects of echinacea using 14 studies.

-- Echinacea cuts the chances of catching a common cold by 58 percent.
+- Echinacea can reduce the chances of catching a common cold by 58 percent.

-- Echinacea reduces the duration of the common cold by almost one-and-a-half days.
+- Echinacea reduces the duration of the common cold by almost 1.5 days.

-Craig Coleman, Assistant Professor of Pharmacy Practice and lead author of the study, added that, “The take home message from our study is that echinacea does indeed have powerful cold prevention and cold treatment benefits.”
-As I’ve discovered, it’s one of several effective natural cold remedies.
+Craig Coleman, assistant professor of pharmacy practice and lead author of the study, added that, “The take home message from our study is that echinacea does indeed have powerful cold prevention and cold treatment benefits.”

-According to Dr. Coleman, “The significance of that finding becomes clear when you consider Americans suffer from one billion colds annually and spend about $1.5 billion annually for doctor’s visits and another $2 billion annually on non-prescription cough and cold treatments.”
-(6)
+Dr. Coleman found that “the significance of that finding becomes clear when you consider that Americans suffer from one billion colds annually and spend about $1.5 billion annually for doctor’s visits and another $2 billion annually on non-prescription cough and cold treatments.”

 The United States Department of Agriculture Natural Resources Conservation Service reports that the immune system seems to be strongly influenced by the level of the echinacea dose.
-It appears that 10 milligrams of echinacea per one kilgram of body weight, taken daily over a 10-day period, is effective as an immune system stimulant.
-(7)
+It appears that 10 milligrams of echinacea per one kilogram of body weight, taken daily over a 10-day period, is effective as an immunity stimulant.

-In addition, the medical journal Hindawi has published material suggesting that echinacea stops viral colds.
-However, the most significant results of echinacea benefits with regards to the immune system were the effects when used on recurring infections.
-(8) To date, research shows that echinacea probably reduces cold symptoms, but it seems its effects are more powerful once cold symptoms start.
-(9)
+In addition, the medical journal Hindawi published material suggesting that echinacea stops viral colds.
+However, the most significant results of echinacea benefits were the effects when used on recurring infections.

 Therefore, you can see from several controlled trials why echinacea products are used for viral illnesses, such as the common cold and flu, particularly extracts.
 They are a favorite recommendation for integrative physicians, homeopaths, naturopaths and more for their patients.

 3. Alleviates Pain